 Idaho January 18, 2019

-9 Stereotypes About Idaho That Need To Be Put To Rest – Right Now
+by Emerson 9 Stereotypes About Idaho That Need To Be Put To Rest – Right Now

 Remember when you were a kid and you were told that it wasn’t nice to stereotype people?
 So why would you stereotype a state?
 There are more than a few outrageous rumors floating around about Idaho and the people who live here.
 We collected nine of the most famous ones so that they can finally be put to rest.
 These stereotypes are just that—stereotypes.
 By no means do they reflect our entire state, so maybe think twice when you catch yourself giving into one!